rbluosolar/sswgdl/README.md

   # please replace the text `$SSW` to the SSW top level path
   setenv SSW $SSW

-  # Point IDL_DIR to the GDL top level path, please replace the text `$GDL_DIR` the SSW top level path
+  # Point IDL_DIR to the GDL top level path, please replace the text `$GDL_DIR` the GDL top level path
   setenv IDL_DIR $GDL_DIR

   # Set GDL_PATH that including $SSW, the text `$SSW` in this line is unnessary to change